Rolling Stone's 100 Greatest Artists of All Time

-"The 100 Greatest Artists of All Time" is a special issue published by the American magazine Rolling Stone in two parts in 2004 and 2005 and updated in 2011.
+"The 100 Greatest Artists of All Time" was a special issue published by Rolling Stone in two parts in 2004 and 2005, and later updated in 2011.
 The list presented was compiled based on input from musicians, writers, and industry figures and is focused on the rock & roll era.

-The publication features comments written by musicians about their favorite colleagues (e.g., Elvis Costello on the Beatles, Janet Jackson on Tina Turner, etc.).
+The publication features comments that several musicians wrote about their colleagues, including Elvis Costello on the Beatles, Janet Jackson on Tina Turner, and others.

 Since its publication, the list has been frequently cited by many specialized and generalist publications.

 Background

-The list, published in two issues in 2004 and 2005 and updated in 2011, was based on the choices of a panel of 55 musicians, writers, and industry figures.
+The list was published in two issues in 2004 and 2005, and later updated in 2011.
+It was selected based on the choices of a panel of 55 musicians, writers, and industry figures.
 As the editors explain, the artists were selected by "their peers", and the list aims to be "a broad survey of rock history", encompassing rock and roll, blues, hard rock, heavy metal, indie rock, rap and contemporary pop.

 List statistics

-In both versions of the list, the top three positions are held by the Beatles, Bob Dylan, and Elvis Presley; rounding out the top ten (in descending order) are the Rolling Stones, Chuck Berry, Jimi Hendrix, James Brown, Little Richard, Aretha Franklin, and Ray Charles.
+In both versions of the list, the top three positions are held by the Beatles, Bob Dylan, and Elvis Presley; rounding out the top ten were (in descending order): the Rolling Stones, Chuck Berry, Jimi Hendrix, James Brown, Little Richard, Aretha Franklin, and Ray Charles.

 In 2011, Rolling Stone published a revised edition of the list, with position changes from the 27th position onward.
-The updated list also features artists not present in the original (Queen, Metallica, Pink Floyd, Talking Heads, R.E.M., Tom Petty, Creedence Clearwater Revival and Jay-Z), while removing others (Etta James, Louis Jordan, Lee "Scratch" Perry, Miles Davis, Roxy Music, N.W.A., Ricky Nelson and Martha & The Vandellas).
+The position of 68 artists was unchanged, and 20 had fewer than two rank changes.
+The only significant position change was Carl Perkins, who dropped 30 ranks in the 2011 listing.
+The updated list also featured artists not present in the original, including Pink Floyd #51, Queen #52, Metallica #61, Creedence Clearwater Revival #82, Jay-Z #88, Tom Petty #91, R.E.M. #97, and Talking Heads #100.